-The Designated Safeguarding Lead, Janine Sabbagh, will take responsibility for all child protection referrals and ensure that adequate information is sought to enable a decision to be made on whether to refer the matter to Children's Services when there is a significant concern.
+The Designated Safeguarding Lead, Janine Sabbagh, will take responsibility for all child protection referrals including safety referrals and monitoring and filtering responsibilities referred by the Safeguarding Officer.
+She will ensure that adequate information is sought to enable a decision to be made on whether to refer the matter to Children's Services when there is a significant concern.
 She will be responsible for ensuring all referrals are completed in a timely manner and followed up to ensure the well-being and safety of the child.
 If after a referral the child's situation does not appear to be improving, she will press for re-consideration to ensure all concerns have been addressed.
-Our Designated Safeguarding Lead and Deputy Designated Safeguarding Leads will liaise with the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group) and work with the other agencies in line with Working Together to Safeguard Children (2018).
-The Deputy Headteacher for Student Support, who at Nower Hill is also the Designated Safeguarding Lead, will take responsibility for investigating and referring where necessary, in agreement with the Headteacher, to the Local Authority Designated Officer (LADO), any allegations against a member of staff.
-This is to include any concerns raised regarding supply staff.
-If the allegation concerns the Headteacher, this will be referred to the Chair of Governors.
+Our Designated Safeguarding Lead and Deputy Designated Safeguarding Leads will liaise with the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group) and work with the other agencies in line with Working Together to Safeguarding Lead, will take responsibility for investigating and referring where necessary, in agreement with the Headteacher, to the Local Authority Designated Officer (LADO), any allegations against a member of staff.
+This is to include any concerns raised regarding supply staff as well as concerns which have taken place on site for any Lets.
+If the allegation concerns the Headteacher, this will be referred to the Governing Board.
 An allegation against the Chair of Governors should be reported directly to the LADO.
 The LADO's contact details are: